-Level 2 inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly or indirectly.
+Level 2 inputs are inputs, other than quoted prices included within Level 1, that are observable for the assets or liabilities, either directly or indirectly.

-Level 3 inputs are unobservable inputs for the asset or liability.
+Level 3 inputs are unobservable inputs for the assets or liabilities.

 The investments included in Level 3 of fair value hierarchy have been valued using the cost approach to arrive at their fair value.
 The cost of unquoted investments approximates the fair value because there is wide range of possible fair value measurements and the costs represents estimate of fair value within that range.